CDCgov/trusted-intermediary/rs-e2e/README.md

 There are two scheduled tasks that run every weekday around midnight EST:

-- [Automated Staging Test - Submit Messages](https://github.com/CDCgov/trusted-intermediary/actions/workflows/automated-staging-test-submit.yml) submits the messages in `/examples/Test/Automated`
+- [Automated Staging Test - Submit Messages](https://github.com/CDCgov/trusted-intermediary/actions/workflows/automated-staging-test-submit.yml) submits the messages in `/examples/Test/Automated/Assertion/` and `/examples/Test/Automated/GoldenCopy/Expected'
-- [Automated Staging Test - Run integration tests](https://github.com/CDCgov/trusted-intermediary/actions/workflows/automated-staging-test-run.yml) triggers a couple of hours later and runs the Automated Tests on the input files in `/examples/Test/Automated` and the output files in the `automated` container for the `cdctiautomatedstg` Azure storage account.
+- [Automated Staging Test - Run integration tests](https://github.com/CDCgov/trusted-intermediary/actions/workflows/automated-staging-test-run.yml) triggers a couple of hours later and runs the Automated Tests on the input files in `/examples/Test/Automated/Assertion/` and the output files in the `automated` container for the `cdctiautomatedstg` Azure storage account.
+- [Automated Staging Test - Run golden copy tests](https://github.com/CDCgov/trusted-intermediary/actions/workflows/golden-copy-staging-test-run.yml) triggers a couple of hours later (about 10 min after assertion test) and runs the Automated Tests on the input files in `/examples/Test/Automated/GoldenCopy/Expected/` and the output files in the `automated` container for the `cdctiautomatedstg` Azure storage account.

 ### Manually from your local machine